CSCfi/csc-user-guide/docs/apps/lammps.md

 The simulation consists of 24 iterations where the ethanol molecule is gradually pulled closer to the surface.
 These 24 iterations are all run concurrently using 5 MPI tasks each, which is specified in the batch script as `-partition 24x5`.
-The number of processors must add up to the amount requested, in this case 3 full Puhti-rhel8 nodes (120 cores).
-In general, the partitions do not have to be of equal size, but one could for example specify `-partition 3x30 20 10` for 3 partitions of 30 cores, one of 20 cores and one of 10 cores (3 Puhti-rhel8 nodes).
+The number of processors must add up to the amount requested, in this case 3 full Puhti nodes (120 cores).
+In general, the partitions do not have to be of equal size, but one could for example specify `-partition 3x30 20 10` for 3 partitions of 30 cores, one of 20 cores and one of 10 cores (3 Puhti nodes).
 This does of course not make sense for jobs where the subtasks are virtually identical such as here.

 If the `-partition` switch is used one needs to replace the usual `index` and `loop` variable styles